Linear Mapping - Linear Algebra

 .

-What is the the null space of ?
+Since the dimension of the null space is

-is the set of all polynomials with degree
+refers to the set of all functions with domain

 .